ilya-spy/adk-agentic-writer/CONTRIBUTING.md

 2. Create a specialized agent for the content type
 3. Update the coordinator to handle the new type
 4. Add API endpoints in `backend/api.py`
-5. Update frontend UI to support the new type
+5. Update static HTML UI in `frontend/public/` to support the new type
+6. Add tests in `tests/unit/` and `tests/integration/`

 ## Questions?